- Museums Type

 If you need a break from the beach, past travelers say you should put a visit to Cheshire Hall at the top of your list.
-Originally owned by a British Loyalist, this 18th-century cotton plantation is now mostly in ruins.
+Originally owned by a British loyalist, this 18th-century cotton plantation is now mostly in ruins.
 But its proximity to downtown Provo makes Cheshire Hall one of the most popular historic sites in Turks & Caicos.
 Sparse signs on the property tell the plantation's story as visitors wind through trails of Provo history.
 The plantation's most notable spot, the Great House, sits atop a hill and provides sweeping views of the island.

-For those who seek both history and nature, you'll get a two-for-one at Cheshire Hall, where the trail signs label native plants like Guinea Grass and Cow Bush.
+For those who seek both history and nature, you'll get a two-for-one at Cheshire Hall, where the trail signs label native plants like guinea grass and cow bush.
 And for more context, make sure you have a tour guide.
 Past visitors said the site and corresponding tour were a must-do for anyone hoping to learn more about the islands' past and culture.
 However, reviewers advise planning your visit for the morning to avoid the stifling mid-day heat (there is little shade around the ruins).